AndypSheridan/sta-final/README.md

 * [Team page](docs/images/team-lighthouse.png)
 * [Contact Form page](docs/images/form-lighthouse.png)
 * Each page of the site performs well.
 Performance of the Contact Form appears to be slightly slowed by the inclusion of the Google Map.
+* The Home and Contact Formm pages each received 100% accessibility scores whilst the Team page achieved a score of 98%.

 ​
 **Validators**